Bucks To Reportedly Sign Former Nets Star

 He is 27-years-old, and has career averages of 6.1 points, 3.3 rebounds and 1.8 assists per game.

-The Bucks are currently the fifth seed in the Eastern Conference with a 35-23 record.
+The Bucks are currently the third seed in the Eastern Conference with a 36-23 record.

 Related stories on NBA basketball